Apps72/DbMocker/ReadMe.md

     var conn = new MockDbConnection();

     // When a specific SQL command is detected,
-    // Don't execute the query to your SQL Server,
+    // Don't execute the query to your database engine (SQL Server, Oracle, SQLite, ...),
-    // But returns this MockTable.
+    // But returns this _Table_.
     conn.Mocks
         .When(cmd => cmd.CommandText.StartsWith("SELECT") &&
                      cmd.Parameters.Count() == 0)